-George Santos complains about the comedians mocking him on late-night shows
+Comedians let rip as George Santos complains about ‘terrible’ impressions of him

-‘I have now been enshrined in late night TV history with all these impersonations, but they are all TERRIBLE so far’
+Late-night comedians let rip as George Santos complains about their ‘terrible’ impressions of him

 Related video: White House press corps bursts out laughing at George Santos at briefing

-New York Republican Congressman George Santos lashed out at the comedians appearing on late night talk shows to mock him after he was caught in a litany of lies.
+A comedian has clapped back at Congressman George Santos after the New York Republican complained about the comedians appearing on late night talk shows to mock him after he was caught in a litany of lies.

 “I have now been enshrined in late night TV history with all these impersonations, but they are all TERRIBLE so far.
 Jon Lovitz is supposed to be one of the greatest comedians of all time and that was embarrassing – for him not me!
 These comedians need to step their game up,” Mr Santos tweeted on Monday night.